 Aidan Warren - Director Ngāti Kahungunu, Rangitāne, Ngāi Tahu Aidan leads the Māori Legal Team and is the Managing Director of McCaw Lewis Limited.
-Aidan acts for a number of Māori groups across the country on a wide range of legal issues affecting whānau, hapū and iwi.
+Aidan acts for several Māori groups across the country on a wide range of legal issues affecting whānau, hapū and iwi.

-Aidan is dedicated to Māori success and is a strong believer in building long term relationships with people and ensuring that advice is culturally appropriate.
+Aidan is dedicated to Māori success and is a firm believer in building long term relationships with people and ensuring that advice is culturally appropriate.

 LLB, Bachelor of Laws

 AAMINZ, Associate of the Arbitrators’ and Mediators’ Institute (Mediation)

 Inspire In Education would like to acknowledge Kirsty for her passionate work, setting up IIE and believing in our kaupapa.
 Kirsty is now settled outside of the region and an experienced solicitor with a demonstrated history of working in the law practice industry.

 Skilled in Corporate Law, Legal Advice, Commercial Real Estate, Customer Service, and Microsoft Word.
 Strong legal professional graduated from New Plymouth Girls High School.

 Ngāti Kahungunu, Ngāti Porou

 is a Havelock North, Hawkes Bay local, and represented his Club Havelock North, Hawkes Bay Magpies, Blues and Hurricanes in Super Rugby and New Zealand at under-20 level and Maori All BLACKS.